-This course will cover major topics in United States history from the Post Civil War era to the Present.
+This course will cover major topics in United States history from the post Civil War era to the present.
 Topics include Reconstruction, the two World Wars, and Modern America from 1945-Present.
-Course activities will include the use of primary sources and a study of the historiography of several events.
 Three college credit hours per semester are available through St. Louis University.